Kelvao/CloudflareScrape/README.md

     }
 ```

-Your AsyncTaks to Jsoup will look like this
+Your AsyncTask to Jsoup will look like this:

 ```java
 //Send the coockies to your constructor or as you prefer